 Full of vitamins A, C, E, K and B6 as well as magnesium, potassium, iron, and calcium, spinach is every bit the powerhouse Popeye always told you it was.
 It also has barely any carbs – you can chomp down on a whole cup of these green leaves for just slightly over one gram.

 “Spinach is great raw, quickly sautéed, or blended into smoothies,” says Cameron Fiorenza, BS-NDTR, Openfit’s Culinary and Nutrition Specialist.
-Sneak it into your next dinner party with this healthier spinach dip recipe, or get a little funky and bake it into muffins!
+Sneak it into your next dinner party with a healthier spinach dip, or get a little funky and bake it into muffins!

 Three cheers for the fan-favorite fungi!
 Mushroom powder has become super trendy recently, but whole, non-pulverized mushrooms shouldn’t be overlooked as a go-to veggie!
 All mushrooms have slightly different nutritional values, one cup of most kinds will stay under 4 grams.
 For example, one cup of white mushrooms comes in at 2.28 grams of carbs, morel at 3.37 grams, brown mushrooms at 3.47 grams, and portabella at 3.87 grams.

 If you’re looking for something crunchy to snack on while you’re on a low carb vegetable quest, pick up a few stalks of celery.
 Not only is it light on carbs, but one cup will only set you back 14 calories!
 And thanks to its high water content, it can be pretty hydrating, too.